22 Things Tax Experts Wish You Knew About the New Tax Law

 No alimony deduction

 The current law allows those who itemize their deductions to reduce their taxable income by deducting the cost of any alimony they pay to a former spouse.
 For couples who sign their divorce papers after December 31, 2018, this deduction will no longer be available under the TCJA.
-Don’t miss these 15 things divorce lawyers want everyone to know.

 You can’t deduct tax prep costs